kiwih/cubemx-mmc-sd-card/README.md

 # cubemx-mmc-sd-card

+*2020 Update: A newer version of this project now exists at https://github.com/kiwih/cubeide-sd-card - the newer version uses CubeIDE instead of CubeMX, and has a detailed accompanying blog post explaining how to integrate the driver.*

 This project is designed as an example of a STM32CubeMX-generated system with FatFs middleware controlling an SPI-connected MMC/SD memory card.